zshi719/2025-Data-24100/class_notes/06_flask_1.md

 - The first function `secret_route` also demonstrates an authorization tactic for blocking users you do not want in the system.
 - Specifically if the user does not provide, in the header, the password, they will receive a 500 response.

+### Important notes on Headers

+- Headers are case weird.
+While they should be case insensitive some applications which manipulate them in weird ways.
+Whenever you compare them it is best practice to handle case yourself.
+- Underscores cannot be in headers -- use `-` instead if you want break things up.